 Newborn sleep schedule – What to expect

 For newborns, sleep is pretty unpredictable.
 That’s the unfortunate truth.
 Your newborn’s body clock hasn’t developed, so he doesn’t understand the difference between day and night yet.
-It’s also normal for some of his sleeps to be long, and others really short.
+It’s also normal for some of his sleep stretches to be long, and others short.

 In a time filled with such uncertainty, one thing’s for sure.
-Starting your newborn on a loose schedule (or routine) will help this phase go so much easier for you.
+Starting your newborn on a loose schedule (or routine) will help both of you get the rest you need so this phase can go easier.

 Routines give parents peace of mind.
 Let me explain- once your baby is on a fairly consistent daily routine you’ll know how to decipher his cries.
 If he recently ate but is fussy, he must be tired or gassy.
 If he recently slept, you’ll know he’s hungry, etc…